 Thinking about giving back?
-We’d like to invite you to join our team!
+We’d like to invite you to join our team of volunteers in central Florida and the Atlanta, Georgia area!
 Volunteering for Cornerstone Hospice is a unique and satisfying experience.
 We welcome volunteers ages 14 and up to give their time in a variety of roles and on your schedule!
 We have opportunities 24/7/365 and offer flexible hours.
 Check out our opportunities below to hear some current volunteers talk about why they love volunteering with us.

 WHAT CAN YOU DO?

 A number of opportunities await your time and talent: